 CLICK HERE to access the toolkits.

 Findings from our action research project to curate current leadership practices during COVID and what new practices should be employed to build our future health and care system is synthesized in a two-page Executive Summary.
-This and our two peer reviewed articles are listed below.
+This, our two peer reviewed articles, and our lessons learned infographic are listed below.

 This project studied effective leadership practices in six case studies across the country, and compared them to emerging frameworks for best practices in leadership in the health system.